ezeoleaf/awesome-golang-repositories/README.md

 [mailpit](https://github.com/axllent/mailpit): An email and SMTP testing tool with API for developers
 [tune](https://github.com/GeertJohan/tune): Tune is a music-player for the AudioAddict web radio's such as Digitally Imported (di.fm) and RadioTunes.
 [go-schemax](https://github.com/JesseCoretta/go-schemax): Go Implementation of RFC4512 Section 4.1, et al
 [bigslice](https://github.com/grailbio/bigslice): A serverless cluster computing system for the Go programming language
+[egoshop](https://github.com/gotomicro/egoshop): An e-shop is written by Go